felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

     kubectl get pod ; kubectl get service
     ```

-    that confirms the creation of the k8s clusterIP service and the two k8s pods _bookservice-1.0_ (our production environment - green) and _bookservice-1.1_ (our staging enviroment - blue)
+    that confirms the creation of the k8s service and the two k8s pods _bookservice-1.0_ (our production environment - green) and _bookservice-1.1_ (our staging enviroment - blue)

     ![alt text](imgs/mod_03_img_01.png "kubectl output")